Dangerous New Superbug Lurks in Houston, Study Finds

 Doctors and public health officials have been warning for years about the rise of drug-resistant superbugs.
 They are especially dangerous to patients in the hospital for extended periods of time but they can also be found in people with ordinary infections such as cystitis and pneumonia.

-There have been some nightmarish outbreaks — like one in 2011 at the flagship National Institutes of Health’s clinical center in Bethesda, Maryland, that killed seven people, including a 16-year-old boy.
+There have been some nightmarish outbreaks — like one in 2011 at the flagship National Institutes of Health’s clinical center in Bethesda, Maryland, that killed seven people.
 That outbreak was caused by a strain of Klebsiella resistant to a major class of antibiotics called carbapenems.

 Officials eventually discovered it was breeding in the hospital’s sinks.